What is free and clear collateral?

 What can a business owner show to prove free and clear collateral?

 A business is approved for a small business loan.
-One of the closing requirements is for the owner to prove they own the collateral outright.
+One of the closing requirements is for the owner to prove they own the assets outright.
 The business has several ways to prove this.
-For example, documentation to show clear title of assets are below.
+Examples of documentation that can show clear title are below.

 How to prove free and clear collateral assets:

-Original title, or copy of front and back of title showing no lien holder (for titled assets).
+Original title, or copy of front and back of title showing no lien holder (for titled items).

 Release of lien notice